yoavram/PyDataSciBio/HW/2025/HW2/HW2_automation.md

 ## Submission
 Submit your completed script along with a short explanation of how you tested it with different image file formats (at minimum test conversions between .jpg, .png, and one other format) in a compressed Zip file to the course's quantum data repository (Moodle).

+## Testing Guidelines
+1. **Test Multiple Image Formats:**
+   - Your solution must demonstrate successful conversion between at least three different image formats (e.g., .jpg, .png, .bmp, .gif, or .tiff).
+   - Include test results showing conversions from each format to at least two other formats.
+   - Document any variations in file size, quality, or processing differences between formats.

+2. **Test the Statistical Analysis:**
+   - Generate and include sample CSV output from your statistical analysis function.
+   - Briefly explain how the statistics vary between different Glowsquid neural images and different file formats.# Assignment: Directory Watcher and Neural Data Analytics for Zorgian Research